 In March and April 1932, Hindenburg was re-elected Reichspräsident for a second term.
 In the second round, it was between him and Hitler, and since only Hindenburg could defeat Hitler, the Center Party, the Social Democrats and other democratic parties had supported him.

-Brüning had made mighty enemies, especially among the landowners in the East, many of them having a lot of influence on Hindenburg.
-On May 30, 1932, he was dismissed – “hundred meters before the finish”, as he said himself, because in 1932 the reparations where reduced to a final payment and afterwards let off.
-Franz von Papen, a staunch Conservative, was appointed Chancellor.
+However, Chancellor Brüning had made mighty enemies, especially among the Prussian landowners in Hindenburg’s entourage.
+On May 30, 1932, the Reichspräsident dismissed him.
+“A hundred meters before the finish”, as Brüning said, because in 1932 the reparations where reduced to a final payment and afterwards let off.
+Hindenburg now appointed Franz von Papen, a staunch Conservative.

 “Preußenschlag” (Prussian Coup)

 Von Papen could not win Hitler over and most parties opposed him, so he had the Reichstag dissolved and called for new elections.
 In the Reichstag general elections of July 1932, the Nazi Party became the largest party, also the Communists had major gains.
-Together, the anti-democratic parties of the right and left were now able to hold the majority of seats in Parliament.
-Hitler demanded the chancellorship for himself, but was rejected by Hindenburg in August 1932.
-Since there still was no majority in the Reichstag for any government, it was dissolved again.
+Together, the anti-democratic extremists hold the majority.
+Hitler demanded the chancellorship for himself, but Hindenburg rejected.
+Since there was no majority in the Reichstag for any government, it was dissolved again.
 The Reichstag general elections of November 1932 resulted in a victory for the Communist Party who became the strongest faction in the Reichstag, whereas the Nazi Party lost votes.
-Franz von Papen stepped down and was succeeded by General Kurt von Schleicher in December, but Schleicher had no majority either.
+Franz von Papen stepped down.
+General Kurt von Schleicher took office in December, but he had no majority either.